-- d.
-Nominations for the Award Nominations may be made, and are encouraged, by any member of CRCPD, OED staff or other interested persons.
-Nominations shall be made to the CRCPD Board of Directors. - e.
-Frequency and Number of the Awards - Award is given as deemed necessary and is not limited. - f.
-Selection Process g.
-Type of Award h.
-Presentation
+Nominations may be made, and are encouraged, by any member of CRCPD, OED staff or other interested persons.
+Nominations shall be made to the CRCPD Board of Directors.

+Award is given as deemed necessary and is not limited.

+f.
+Selection Process